 - Pattern Name: Enter a descriptive name. - Grp No: Enter the outbound trunk group for the SIP service provider. - FRL: Set the Facility Restriction Level (FRL) field to a level that allows access to this trunk for all users that require it.
-The value of 0 is the least restrictive level. - Pfx Mrk: Set to 1 to ensure 1 + 10 digits are sent to the service provider for long distance numbers in the North American Numbering Plan (NANP). - Numbering Format: Set to unk-unk.
+The value of 0 is the least restrictive level. - Numbering Format: Set to unk-unk.
 All calls using this route pattern will use the private numbering table.
-See setting of the Numbering Format in the trunk group form in Section 5.7.
+See setting of the Numbering Format in the trunk group form for more details in Section 5.7.

-Note - Enter the save translation command (not shown) to save all the changes made to the Communication Manager configuration in the previous sections.
+Note: Enter the save translation command (not shown) to save all the changes made to the Communication Manager configuration in the previous sections.